samzabala/framework/docs/sections/components/dropdown.md

 ### **`[data-dropdown-width="['css width property']"]`**

+Defaults to nothing, or closest positioned element's width

 Can be applied to either `.dropdown` or `[data-toggle="dropdown"]`

 This sets a custom width for the dropdown